cszmli/Rethink-RL-Sup/README.md

 unzip [file](https://drive.google.com/file/d/1HhVmWnwsm651n1sBUvGsx-PJ1yB-HhRG/view?usp=sharing) under `data` directory.

 There are two slightly different state trackers in this repository, tracker_new.py and tracker_old.py.
-The results in the paper is based on tracker_old.py.
+The result in the paper is based on tracker_old.py.
 Just replace file tracker.py with the one that you want to use.

 ## DiaMultiDense and DiaAdv
 The params for DiaAdv can be found in file: diaadv_emnlp_reproduce.
 The first five lines are for DiaMultiDense while the left five lines are for DiaAdv.
 Other hyperparameters can be found in the file: utils.py